2012 Gatorade Duels: Race 1

-On the final lap, McMurray drove down from the top lane after exiting turn two, and went into Almirola in the middle lane, causing Almirola to make contact with Danica Patrick on the inside lane while on the backstraightaway, sending her spinning into the inside SAFER wall which she struck with the right-hand side of her car, sustaining significant damage.
+McMurray drove down from the top lane after exiting turn two and collided with Almirola in the middle lane, causing Almirola to collide with Danica Patrick on the inside lane while on the backstraightaway, sending her spinning into the inside SAFER wall, which she struck with the right-hand side of her car, causing significant damage.
 The impact broke up much of the car's front-end, and she removed her hands from the steering wheel to avoid fracturing her wrists and thumbs from the sudden impact to the steering column.
-The crash caused the third and final caution of the race to be shown.
-Patrick was unhurt; she was able to walk to an ambulance that took her to the in-field medical center.
+The crash resulted in the race's third and final caution.
+Patrick was unharmed and was able to walk to an ambulance, which transported her to the in-field medical center.
 She was evaluated and released from the medical center.
 Bayne's splitter sustained minor damage when he drove over a spring from Patrick's car.
 The field was frozen in place, with the order of finish determined by where the drivers were when the caution began.
-This gave Stewart the win, his third Daytona 500 qualifying race victory in five years.
-Earnhardt finished second, and Ambrose finished third.
-Burton and Edwards completed the top five finishers.
-McDowell and Robby Gordon won the two transfers that got them entry to the Daytona 500.
-The first race had a total of three cautions and eight lead changes among five different drivers.
-Hamlin's total of 27 laps led was the most of any competitor.
-Stewart led three times for a total of 21 laps.
+This gave Stewart the win, his third Daytona 500 qualifier win in five years.
+Earnhardt finished second, and Ambrose, Burton and Edwards completed the top five finishers.
+McDowell and Robby Gordon earned the two transfers to enter the Daytona 500.
+The first race saw three cautions and eight lead changes amongst five different drivers.
+Hamlin led the most laps of any racer with 27.
+Stewart took the lead three times for a total of 21 laps.